 - Small black gnats when watering or on the windowsill

-- The soil feels moist – even though you water less often
+- The soil seems moist – even though you water less often

-- The plant grows poorly, lets leaves droop, or appears "listless"
+- The plant grows poorly, leaves droop or looks "listless"

-- You find transparent larvae (with black heads!) in the topsoil
+- You find transparent larvae (with black heads!) in the top layer of soil

 But don't panic: a few flies are no reason to mourn – rather to take action.